 Quite simply: As soon as you have or can create a surplus of buyer leads.

 By surplus, we mean more than you can or want to personally handle.
 Ideally, team leaders should ONLY work with seller leads.
-Furthermore, you should ALWAYS have more than one pig at the trough. (please don’t take this as an insult to buyers agents or any other position on your team, it is merely an example illustrated through real world experience).
+Furthermore, you should ALWAYS have more than one pig at the trough.
+(Please don’t take this as an insult to buyers agents or any other position on your team as it is merely an example illustrated through real world experience).

-When raising pigs, farmers know that the secret to helping pigs grow fatter, faster, is to have more than one pig at the trough.
+When raising pigs, farmers know that the secret to helping pigs grow fatter and faster is to have more than one pig at the trough.
 You see, when a pig is left alone and fed regularly, they grow fat and are eventually harvested for consumption.

 The farmer’s goal is to get their pigs to grow as fat as possible, as fast as possible.
 This increases the farmers per-pig-profit, and enables them to ultimately grow their business as a whole.